 Best for: Dot plot & Chromatogram visualizations

 UGENE open source and free bioinformatics tool Linux offers a common UI for integrating the platform with other bioinformatics applications.
 The software supports multiple formats for biological data available and you can retrieve it from remote locations.
-UGENE bioinformatics tool uses multicore GPUs and CPUs for the best performance.
+UGENE software sequence tool uses multicore GPUs and CPUs for the best performance.

 Features of UGENE Open Source Bioinformatics Tool: